 - (1) Establishment. - (a) The Board of Adjustment shall consist of 3 members appointed by the Chairperson of the County Board with the approval of the County Board for terms of 3 years, beginning July 1.
 The incumbent members shall continue to serve until their terms expire.
 Members of the Board and alternate members to the Board shall all reside within the county and outside the limits of any incorporated cities and villages within the county, provided however that no 2 members shall be from the same town.
-1 member of the Board may be a member of the County Board.
+One 1 member of the Board may be a member of the County Board.
+The County Board may allow the same compensation for members of the Board as is allowed County Board members for attendance at committee meetings.
 Vacancies shall be filled for the unexpired term of any member whose term becomes vacant.
 The Board shall choose its own Chair.